-Those who know me know that my post are original.
-Seldom "I heal" content and even fewer replied.
-But this article has touched me and I seem a pity I could not get to all for a language issue.
-So, without further ado, I've thrown my way to translate -a- so you can enjoy it as I did.
+Those who know me know that my posts are original.
+Rarely "curo" contents, let alone reworked them.
+But this article has reached my soul and it would seem a pity that I could not reach everyone for a linguistic issue.
+So, without more, I've set out to translate it – in my own way- so you can enjoy it the way I did.

-What kind of thinker are?
+What kind of thinker are you?

 - Explorer is the thinker focused on generating creative ideas.